Transitions Abroad Home.

 Peace Corps

-For a long-term volunteer commitment in Guatemala, you might want to consider the Peace Corps, which assists rural communities in Guatemala to move from bare subsistence to small-scale commercial agriculture, manage and conserve natural resources, improve health and nutrition, and increase off-farm incomes.
+For a long-term volunteer commitment in Guatemala, consider the Peace Corps, which assists rural communities in Guatemala in moving from bare subsistence to small-scale commercial agriculture, managing and conserving natural resources, improving health and nutrition, and increasing off-farm incomes.

 Asociación Nuevos Horizontes